ipython-books/python-for-newbies/Guide.md

 A few examples:

 * You're a journalist?
-Conduct your very own data analyses from scratch instead of using Excel (which crashes on large datasets anyway)
+Conduct your very own data analyses from scratch instead of using Excel (which crashes on large datasets anyway).
 * You're an amateur photograph?
 Organize and process your photos exactly as you wish instead of using buggy or expensive software.
 * You're a gamer?
 Make your own video game!
 * You're an active citizen?
 Download open datasets and find out how well (or bad) your city or country is doing.